YousefBouland/CSCI571-Web-Technologies/README.md

 # CSCI571-Web-Technologies
-This course is focused on the World Wide Web and the core technologies it is based upon.
+This course is focused on the World Wide Web and the core technologies the Web is based upon.

 ## Course Description
 The core Web technologies covered in this class are: